WEBSITE PREVIEW – LAUNCHING AUGUST 2021

-Kevala champions over a hundred artisans who specialise in hand carving moulds, wheel throwing and surface decoration.
-Each unique item of tableware is worked on by at least 12 pairs of hands before it makes its way to clients who design their bespoke pieces and collections with the team.
+For a quarter of a century, Kevala has been the creative force behind ceramics on the island of Bali, driven by Wendy Thomas's vision to harness the unmatched talent of local artisans.
+Starting with a small production facility, Wendy has worked tirelessly with the Kevala team to develop their knowledge and skills.
+Today, Kevala champions over a hundred artisans specializing in hand carving moulds, wheel throwing, and surface decoration.
+Each piece of tableware undergoes a labor-intensive process, worked on by at least 12 pairs of hands before it finds its way to clients who design their bespoke pieces and collections with the team.

-"Conscious of the issues surrounding the sustainability of our planet, Kevala is taking major steps to adapt production to ensure it is both socially and ecologically responsible."
+to adapt production and ensure it is both socially and ecologically responsible."

 SUSTAINABILITY MANAGEMENT